aarron-lee/crunchyroll-linux/README.md

 To use Steam Input do the following:

-1. first login to the crunchyroll app
+1. login to the crunchyroll app
 2. In the Crunchyroll app settings, disable the game controller support setting
-3. In Steam, make sure Steam Input is enabled for the crunchyroll app.
+3. If not already added to Steam, add the Crunchyroll app to Steam.
+Then, in Steam, make sure Steam Input is enabled for the crunchyroll app.
-4. Either use a community controller profile
+4. Look for a a community controller profile for the app, but if none is available, you can manually map a layout.
-5. Alternatively, map the following keyboard keys for the minimal mappings required for navigation:
+5. Map the following keyboard keys for the minimal mappings required for navigation:
   - Enter to A (Playstation X)
   - Esc to B (Playstation Circle)
   - D-pad to Keyboard arrow keys